-A.R.S. § 43-1182: for installing or including in one or more houses or dwelling units in Arizona and constructed by the taxpayer, a water conservation plumbing stub out that collects all graywater sources that end at a plumbing stub out that is separate and distinct from the regular plumbing system.
+A.R.S. § 43-1182: A credit is allowed for installing or including in one or more houses or dwelling units in Arizona and constructed by the taxpayer, a water conservation plumbing stub out that collects all graywater sources that end at a plumbing stub out that is separate and distinct from the regular plumbing system.
+This credit had a repeal date of taxable years beginning from and after January 1, 2012 when enacted.
+The carry forward period available is five years.

-A.R.S. § 43-1183: for cash contributions to a school tuition organization, as approved by the Arizona Department of Revenue.
+A.R.S. § 43-1183: A credit is allowed for cash contributions to a school tuition organization, as approved by the Arizona Department of Revenue.

-A.R.S. § 43-1184: for cash contributions to a school tuition organization for scholarships to students with disabilities or displaced students, as approved by the Arizona Department of Revenue.
+A.R.S. § 43-1184: A credit is allowed for cash contributions to a school tuition organization for scholarships to students with disabilities or displaced students, as approved by the Arizona Department of Revenue.